 I found the process incredibly powerful.
 I hadn’t realised until I did it how much of an impact all the extra stuff I owned was having on my mood.
 I still look at the space that was created in the process and feel freer and less constrained.

 Many of you reading are probably too young to have really accumulated a lot of ‘stuff’.
 If you are in your teens or 20’s, you haven’t really had the length of time required to collect a whole lot of useless crap.
-But those of you who are my age (44 just recently) can probably attest to the fact that it is very easy to end up with lots of things.
+But those of you who are my age (let’s just go with ‘in my 40’s’) can probably attest to the fact that it is very easy to end up with lots of things.
 You know you are in trouble, when you are considering getting a storage unit to hold the overflow.

 Since that big declutter, I have remained very interested in how your living and work spaces impact your wellbeing and productivity.
 In this post I explore how to create a study space that elicits wellbeing and productivity.
 I’ve drawn on a number of resources in doing this, but with a particular focus on research in the area of workplace design and its impacts on employee wellbeing.
 I’ve also perused a few studies on the best physical environments for learning.